torvalds/linux/Documentation/firmware-guide/acpi/debug.rst

 To build debug_level, look at the level specified in an ACPI_DEBUG_PRINT() statement.

-The ACPI interpreter uses several different levels, but the Linux ACPI core and ACPI drivers generally only use ACPI_LV_INFO.
+The ACPI interpreter uses several different levels, but the GNU/Linux ACPI core and ACPI drivers generally only use ACPI_LV_INFO.

 You can set the debug_level mask at boot-time using the acpi.debug_level